 Let’s make one thing crystal clear upfront.
 Vince Vaughn’s luridly titled and exceedingly violent Brawl in Cell Block 99 is not a film for everyone.
 In fact, it’s not a movie for most.
 It’s shockingly graphic, relentlessly bleak, and at two-and-a-quarter hours, it can feel like an endless wallow in some sick circle of hell that Dante wasn’t depraved enough to imagine.
-But if you’re cinematic tastes run in that less-than-reputable direction (not judging, but you know who you are), it’s an over-the-top sort of sicko exploitation masterpiece.
+But if your cinematic tastes run in that less-than-reputable direction (not judging, but you know who you are), it’s an over-the-top sort of sicko exploitation masterpiece.
 I loved it.
 But I also felt like I needed a Silkwood shower when I left the theater.

-Bradley’s wife is now pregnant with a child it seems he’ll never get to meet — or at least won’t get to meet for a very long time.
+Bradley’s wife is now pregnant with a child he’ll now never get to meet — or at least won’t get to meet for a very long time.
 And the cartel leader whose dope went missing in the botched deal wants restitution.
 He kidnaps Bradley’s pregnant wife and has one of his minions (played with lip-smacking perversity by that Teutonic satyr, Udo Kier) make some heinously stomach-churning threats on the unborn baby’s life.
-Unless, of course, he does something for him while he’s behind bars.
-This will involve maiming and murdering his way up (or, I suppose, down) the prison-system ladder until he’s tossed into the lawless, scuzzball sewer of depravity known as Cell Block 99, which just happens to be lorded over by a good old boy warden played by Don Johnson.
+Unless, of course, Bradley does something for him while he’s behind bars.
+This will involve maiming and murdering his way up (or, rather, down) the prison-system ladder until he’s tossed into the lawless, scuzzball sewer of depravity known as Cell Block 99, which just happens to be lorded over by a good ol’ boy warden played by Don Johnson.

-Johnson, who quietly has been turning in some of the best performances of his long career lately in such films as Django Unchained and Cold in July, knows exactly what kind of deranged gutter pulp he’s in.
+Johnson, who quietly has been turning in some of the best performances of his career lately in such films as Django Unchained and Cold in July, knows exactly what kind of deranged gutter pulp he’s in.
 And he plays the part of the cigar-chomping amoral sadist like a Forty-Second Street Toscanini.
 Meanwhile, Vaughn never lets his prison mates see his desperation.
 He just beats the snot out of people for reasons only he understands — and in some small part the audience can sympathize with.
 That, in itself, is a small miracle of acting.
 But Vaughn’s real achievement is his character’s physicality.
-Resourceful and far smarter than we’re led to believe at the opening of the film, Vaughn’s Bradley is a single-minded timebomb of bareknuckle violence.
+Resourceful and much smarter than we’re led to believe at the opening of the film, Vaughn’s Bradley is a single-minded vessel of bareknuckle violence.
 Vaughn rarely lets you see his pulse rise.
 And he uses his tall, beefy frame like a minimalist, bringing to mind the slo-mo Zen punishment once dished out by Steven Seagal before he became a joke.
 He’s menacing without ever breaking a sweat.